adagrad/findb_dolthub/Readme.md

 docker run --env-file .env -v`pwd`:/data -w /data -it finget <command> <args>
 # i.e docker run --env-file .env -v /tmp/foo/:/data -w /data -it finget yfinance symbol "--time 300 --dolt-load"
 ```

-### Integration to dolthub

-The idea is to fetch as few data as possible over wire and just pull/push the deltas.
-This is exactly what git does
-and dolthub wants to bring this paradigm to data as well.
-The project is still very early but the idea behind it is
-really promising and should be supported!
-Updating your local database is as easy as `git pull` which just becomes
-`dolt pull`.

 ### Use a locally synced database
 By default you do not need to have a full database synced locally but just query the rest endpoint of the hosted